ClearskyApp06/clearskyservices/readme.md

 - Some endpoints listed in this documentation may be disabled.
 - Validating error responses.

+**11/12/2025**:

+- v1 of the API has been finalized.
+- v2 will be available to use soon.
+- v2 contains the new pagination and query params implementation.
+- v1 will remain available to use until 06/01/2026.
+- We will be publishing the v2 documentation very soon.

+**11/1/2025**:

+The new hostname `public.api.clearsky.services` is now live!
+You can start using it right away.
+To allow for a smooth transition, the old hostname will remain functional for 2 weeks, until 11/16/2025 at 6pm pacific time.

+**10/28/2025**:

+A new API hostname will be introduced soon: `public.api.clearsky.services`

+Once the new hostname is live, both the existing and new hostnames will function simultaneously for a transition period, afterward, the old services will be unavailable.
+We will announce when the new hostname is live.

+**10/23/2025**:

+We will be updating how params are sent to the API.
+The changes will be as follows:
+- All endpoints will be converted to use query parameters for GET requests

+Example:

+    Old:

+    ```GET /api/v1/anon/blocklist/{identifier}```

+    New:

+    ```GET /api/v1/anon/blocklist?identifier={identifier}```

+This change will roll out with the new pagination changes.

+**10/20/2025**:

+We will be updating how pagination functions across the API.
+The changes will be as follows:
+- All endpoints that support pagination will now use a consistent approach with `limit` and `cursor` parameters.
+- The `limit` parameter will define the maximum number of items to return.
+For now, the maximum limit will be the default limit and cannot be increased.
+- The `cursor` parameter will be used to fetch the next set of results based on the last item of the previous response.
+- The response will include a `cursor` field if there are more results to fetch.
+- This change aims to simplify pagination and make it more predictable across all endpoints.
+- We will announce when these changes go live.

+**10/18/2025**:

+Error responses have been updated to the new format.

 **10/16/2025**:

 We will be updating error responses very soon.
 The format will be changing to be more standardized.